What is DeleteFromQuery

 Because the generated SQL is different, performance can vary depending on the query and the database provider.

-For example, with SQL Server, ExecuteDelete tries to delete all rows at once, while DeleteFromQuery deletes rows in batches using a BatchSize = 4000 (default value that can be modified).
+For example, with SQL Server, ExecuteDelete usually deletes all rows in a single statement, while DeleteFromQuery deletes rows in batches (default BatchSize = 4000, configurable).

-- Deleting millions of rows in a single statement can cause very bad performance because of transaction log growth (
+Deleting millions of rows in a single statement can lead to poor performance because of transaction log growth, while batching operations can help reduce pressure on the database and improve stability.

-DeleteFromQuery executes a statement directly in SQL such as DELETE FROM [TableName] WHERE [Key].
+DeleteFromQuery executes a statement directly in SQL, such as DELETE FROM [TableName] WHERE ....

-DeleteFromQuery lets you delete rows directly from LINQ, without loading entities or relying on change tracking.
+DeleteFromQuery lets you delete rows directly from LINQ, without loading entities or using change tracking.

-Because the delete is executed as a set-based SQL operation, it scales well and avoids unnecessary memory usage.
+Because the delete is executed as a set-based SQL operation, it scales very well and keeps memory usage low.

-This method is FREE to use and gives you fine control over how deletes are executed, including batching and throttling for large operations.
+This method is completely free, including for commercial use, and gives you full control over how deletes are executed, including batching and throttling for large operations.

 If you need to: